avive/karmacoin-app/lib/services/v2.0/nomination_pools/README.md

+# Pools mini FAQ

-# Pool Commision and Beneficiary
+## Pool Commision and Beneficiary

 Pool commission can be in one of these states:
 1. Both beneficiary and pool commission set.